Blue Ridge Mountains Council: New River Adventure

-Voyageur Trek
+Canoe the New

-The Voyageur Trek is a canoeing program, in which participants embark on a five-day, 50 mi canoe trip on the Roanoke River.
+Canoe the New, previously known as Voyageur Trek, is a canoeing program, in which participants embark on a five-day, 50 mi canoe trip on the Roanoke River.
 Throughout the program, Scouts learn about the French Canadian Voyageurs that forged the first paths in the New World.
 During the trek, Scouts hone paddling skills, learn to read whitewater, fish the waters of the New River, and go whitewater rafting in the New River Gorge.
-The Voyageur trek is a provisional program, and Scouts must be 13 years old by January 1 to participate.
+Canoe the New is a provisional program, and Scouts must be 13 years old and pass the BSA Swim Test to participate.

 Fish Camp

-Fish Camp is a provisional program based out of Camp Powhatan which instructs Scouts in the skills of fishing and fly-fishing.
-Throughout the week, area anglers instruct Scouts about the environment and biology that influences fish behavior.
-Participants fish in the lakes and rivers on, and surrounding, the Blue Ridge Scout Reservation.
-This program is renowned for its float trip on the New River, and fly-fishing trip beneath the waterfalls of the Cascades.
-Fish Camp is a provisional program, offering leadership for Scouts aged 13 years and older.
+Fish Camp was a provisional program based out of Camp Powhatan which instructed Scouts in the skills of fishing and fly-fishing.
+Throughout the week, area anglers instructed Scouts about the environment and biology that influences fish behavior.
+Participants fished in the lakes and rivers on, and surrounding, the Blue Ridge Scout Reservation.
+This program was renowned for its float trip on the New River, and fly-fishing trip beneath the waterfalls of the Cascades.
+When Fish Camp was offered it was a provisional program, offering leadership for Scouts aged 13 years and older.

-Mountain Man
+Mountaineer

-Mountain Man is a provisional program located in the Laurel Hollow on the Blue Ridge Scout Reservation.
+Mountaineer is a provisional program located at Camp Ottari on the Blue Ridge Scout Reservation.
 Daniel Boone's Wilderness Road is located several miles from the encampment.
 Participants experience Appalachian Virginia by learning the skills of the 18th century woodsmen that settled in the area.
 Scouts dress in period clothing and participate in shooting muzzle-loading black-powder rifles, building fires using flint and steel, blacksmithing, leather working, throwing tomahawks and knives, cooking, and wilderness survival.
 Scouts from as far away as Florida have participated.